 How do you get the word out that there is a problem you are tracking without overtly causing distress in the Cluster B suspect or antagonizing?

 The simple answer?
-Best from a legal as well as moral standpoint to share 411 on social media discreetly — meaning in private view, away from the eyes of the concerning person — without naming the problem person directly.
+Best from a legal as well as a moral standpoint to share 411 on social media discreetly — meaning in private view, away from the eyes of the concerning person — without naming the problem person directly.

 Next question —